-Sewing for mental health became essential when New Zealand went into lockdown.
+Lockdown sewing became essential for New Zealanders when the world went into lockdown.
 Sewing machines were dusted off and put to work, and for good reason.

 We sewists have been holding on to a secret you see.

 Sewing is no longer solely about clothing ones family.